-Some Camera Companies are notorious for hyping their new releases, with product announcements, promises, and great marketing which may help persuade you to make that Pre-Order.
+Some Camera Companies are notorious for hyping their new releases, with product announcements, promises, and great marketing which may help persuade you to make that Pre-Order at Top Dollar Prices.
 I have been doing pre-orders for as long as I can remember.
 Then six months later I regret it when I see a big price drop when the item is on sale.
-As an example, the Nikon Z7 was a whopping $3400, today you can pick up a spanking brand new one for $2300.00 for savings over $1000.00.
+As an example, the Nikon Z7 was a whopping $3400, today you can pick up a spanking brand new one for $2400.00 for savings of $1000.00.
 Same with Nikon's lens, I pre-ordered the Nikon 70-200mm f/2.8 Z lens for $2600.00 then a few months later it was on sale for $2400.00 and their F mount legacy lenses have even greater savings because of their S lenses catching up in offerings.
 Post-Pre-Orders Nikon began offering a trade-in program for any working Nikon camera to help save money - thus those who made pre-orders were left out of the trade-in opportunity.

-Originally the FTZ adapter cost $250.00 even if you did a pre-order of the Z6/7 because the company knew most customers had legacy lenses so you had to pay for the FTZ adapter outright.
-A few months later the camera company bundled the FTZ for free to help promote sales, now you can pick one up for $99.00.
+Originally the FTZ adapter cost $250.00 even if you did a pre-order of the Z6/Z7 because the company knew most customers had legacy lenses so you had to pay for the FTZ adapter outright.
+A few months later the camera company bundled the FTZ for free to help promote sales, at one point you buy one for $99.00.
 It pays to wait.

-Currently, Nikon is offering the Flagship Nikon D850 for 600.00 off - Why?
-Because Nikon is about to release the Nikon Z9, their Mirrorless flagship.
+Nikon was offering the Nikon D850 for 600.00 off - Why?
+Because Nikon was about to release the Nikon Z9, their Mirrorless flagship.
 Thus all the loyal customers who recently paid the premium for their D850 get shafted out of $600.00.
-I understand USD to YEN conversions may change pricing and manufacturers need to reduce inventory by having sales, Nikon is a master of it!

 Does this mean you should never pre-order or buy the first releases?
 Not exactly, sometimes it makes sense to pre-order or purchase that brand new just released lens or camera - like for business needs but you will pay the premium.

-What I recommend - Wait, wait for it...boom! there it is ON-SALE.
-Also, keep an eye on Nikon's refurbished store, which in addition to the normal 10% discount Nikon even has sales on their refurbished cameras and lenses as much as 20%.
+What I recommend - Wait, wait, wait for it...boom! there it is ON-SALE.
+Also, keep an eye on Nikon's refurbished store, which in addition to the normal 10% discount Nikon even has sales on their refurbished cameras and lenses as much as 20% on special occasions.